tomas-magat/camels-eshop-infosystem/README.md

 ## Working with git

+1. Take recent code from Github `git pull`
-1. Make changes to the code locally
+2. Make changes to the code locally
-2. Stage changes `git add .`
+3. Stage changes `git add .`
-3. Commit changes `git commit -m "<what has changed>"`
+4. Commit changes `git commit -m "<what has changed>"`
-4. Publish your changes on the Github `git push`
+5. Publish your changes on the Github `git push`